brocade/pysdn/CONTRIBUTE.md

 	git rebase master
 	```
 1. Check the output of the last command.
 Did you get CONFLICT messages?
 If yes, then you need to open the files that had CONFLICT, look at them and figure out how to merge the conflicts.
 The conflicts will be marked in the files.
 The CONFLICT areas will begin with <<<<< and end with >>>>  In between these will be your original text and the text from the current project.
-1. Once you resolve all the conflicts and run the unit tests (coming soon)
+1. Once you resolve all the conflicts and run the unit tests (coming soon) you are ready to finish the rebase:
 1. Inform git about all the files you changed by doing a git add for each

 	```bash